Amarillo Venom: Lone Star Series and Arena Football Association (2021–2022)

 The 2021 season was then delayed, but the local capacity and interstate travel restrictions in Texas led the Venom and the West Texas Warbirds to withdraw from participating in the 2021 CIF season.
 The Venom and Warbirds instead launched the Lone Star Series, a series of games between the two CIF Texas teams and a few other Texas-based semiprofessional teams.
 Amarillo lost the series championship game to West Texas, 79–60.

 Amarillo and West Texas officially left the CIF and turned their Lone Star Series from the previous season into the Arena Football Association (AFA) in November 2021.
 The new league also announced its initial membership consisting of former Lone Star Series member Texas Jets, former American Arena League champions North Texas Bulls, the dormant Rio Grande Valley Dorados, and the Texas Crude.

 On February 17, 2022, team co-owner Stephanie Tucker announced the team had withdrawn from participating in the AFA for the 2022 season and that the team was for sale.

+American Indoor Football (2024)

+On August 24, 2023, the AIF announced that the Venom would return and join the AIF for the 2024 season.
+The team finished a very successful season led by new owner, Robert Reyna.
+However, have gone silent since May 24, 2024, among internal turmoil in AIF.

+Return of... then folding of the Dusters (2025)

+On July 26, 2024, the Venom announced that they were rebranding back to their original name, the Amarillo Dusters.
+This in part due to the trademark previously held by the original Arena Football League has been allowed to elapse.

+On August 20, 2024, the National Arena League announced that the Dusters were joining the league for the 2025 season.
+And on that same day, the team announced that Duane Bailey would become a new minority owner.
+However, on February 2, the Dusters were terminated as a member of the league, ostensibly due to not meeting league obligations.
+The owner of the Corpus Christi Tritons, another NAL member that had been dropped from the league on similar pretenses, stated that the Tritons, Dusters, and several other teams had been expelled from the league solely because the NAL could not assemble a schedule and book all of the necessary arenas for each date, and falsely blamed the teams for noncompliance when they had in fact complied with the NAL's requests.

+Indoor football is scheduled to return to Amarillo in 2026 with an announced relocation and reactivation of the West Texas Warbirds.